-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 4238 C1 Total first-time, first-year (freshman) women who applied 5741 C1 Total first-time, first-year (freshman) men who were admitted 3291 C1 Total first-time, first-year (freshman) women who were admitted 4662 C1 Total full-time, first-time, first-year (freshman) men who enrolled 534 C1 Total part-time, first-time, first-year (freshman) men who enrolled 18 C1 Total full-time, first-time, first-year (freshman) women who enrolled 665 C1 Total part-time, first-time, first-year (freshman) women who enrolled 20
+C1 Total first-time, first-year (freshman) men who applied 4424 C1 Total first-time, first-year (freshman) women who applied 7138 C1 Total first-time, first-year (freshman) men who were admitted 2522 C1 Total first-time, first-year (freshman) women who were admitted 4198 C1 Total full-time, first-time, first-year (freshman) men who enrolled 429 C1 Total part-time, first-time, first-year (freshman) men who enrolled 7 C1 Total full-time, first-time, first-year (freshman) women who enrolled 490 C1 Total part-time, first-time, first-year (freshman) women who enrolled 17